 Another fantastic feature is a one-click tool to reveal SEO and general performance information/charts for the current page you’re visiting.

-It’s one thing to check your backlinks, but what if you want more info than that?
+It’s one thing to check your backlinks, but what if you want more info than most tools provide?
 This is where LinkMiner comes in.

 Not only does LinkMiner check for broken links, it also gives you vital metrics on them, enabling you to make informed decisions.